Chatsy

 Factors to Consider

-1. Context Window Size How much conversation history can the model remember?
+1. Context Window Size How much conversation history can the model process?
 For customer support, you typically need at least 32K tokens to maintain context across a full conversation plus your knowledge base content.
+If you're doing RAG with long documents, 128K+ is ideal.

-2. Response Quality vs. Speed Larger models give better answers but take longer.
-For simple FAQs, a smaller model might be faster without sacrificing quality.
+2. Response Quality vs. Latency Larger models give better answers but take longer.
+For simple FAQs, a smaller model might respond in under 500ms without sacrificing quality.
+For complex troubleshooting, users will accept 2–3 seconds for a more accurate response.

-• Primary: GPT-5 or Claude 4.5 for complex queries
+• Standard support (troubleshooting, account questions): Use GPT-5 or Claude 4.5

 Training Your Chatbot